Contributors to Soundscape

 Figure 6: Acoustic scene for San Francisco, 2022.
 Acoustic scene showing detections of various contributors to the soundscape for the 2022 San Francisco deployments in the upwelling and post-upwelling oceanographic seasons.

 Despite the drift locations being near a convergence of shipping lanes entering San Francisco Bay, detection of specific vessels was relatively modest.
-Analysts noted an overall high level of ambient noise associated with background ship noise (Figure 6.1) and a reduced ability to detect individual vessels.
+Analysts noted an overall high level of ambient noise associated with background ship noise (see Ship Noise: Ship Hourly Presence Plot) and a reduced ability to detect individual vessels.
 Detection of vessels used manual detection methods (existing automated vessel detectors were not reliable for this dataset); development of a standardized vessel detector that works across datasets could be used to determine if individual ship tracks are difficult to detect in high traffic areas.

 An acoustic scene provides a visualization of the spectral variation in the contributors to the soundscape, where detection of various species classes over time (x axis) are noted by the approximate frequency of their sounds, colored by species (y axis).
 Detection of species varies over time and between deployments and seasons, which are outlined in the text.